metabase/metabase/docs/users-guide/14-x-rays.md

 Another great way to get to know your data is by x-raying your tables.
 From the home page, scroll to the bottom of the screen, click on one of your connected databases, and then click the bolt icon on a table to view an x-ray of it.

-## X-rays in the Data Reference
+## X-rays in the data browser and data reference

-You can also view an x-ray by navigating to a table, field, metric, or segment in the Data Reference.
-Just click the x-ray link in the lefthand sidebar.
+You can also view an x-ray by browsing to a table and clicking on the lightning bolt icon.
+Click on the `Browse Data` button in the top navigation, select a database, and hover over a table to see the icon.

+From the Browse Data page, you can also click on `Learn about our data` to view the Data Reference section.
+From here you can navigate through databases, tables, columns, metrics, or segments, and you can click on the x-ray link in the left sidebar to see an x-ray of the item you're currently viewing.

 ![Data Reference x-ray](images/x-rays/data-reference.png)